True Blue Software

 Sequential Development

-Sequential Snapshots Figure 9.
+Figure 9.
 Checkpoint snapshots form a sequential set of important instances of your project.
 You can create as many checkpoint snapshots as you find useful.

 Patch Development

-SnapshotCM lets you easily create a patch snapshot from any project snapshot.
+SnapshotCM lets you easily create a patch snapshot from any release snapshot.
 The patch snapshot is an exact copy of the selected project snapshot, but is ready for modification.
 Patch snapshots are usually created as successors of existing snapshots (see figure 10).

-You can use a patch snapshot when you want to make a change in your project that needs to be completed before the next major project snapshot is finished.
+You can use a patch snapshot when you want to make a change in your project that needs to be completed before the next major release is finished.
 After you create a patch snapshot and make the desired changes, you can, by creating a relationship from the patch snapshot to the current snapshot, merge the patch changes into the current work.
 Patch snapshots are useful for:

 Parallel Development